emma-pourrain/emma-pourrain/README.md

 Notes:
 - instead of different files of API, gather together in one and only file
 - the same can be done for IO_fcts, finite_element_fcts and documentation/README
 - Replace some functions in IO_fcts with functions in dolfinx.io
+- create a class parameters with the parameters private and functions to get the parameters => good idea? do parameters change constansly?

 ### perfusion
 Folders: